 Your Plan covers Prescription Drugs when they are administered to you as part of a Doctor's visit, home care visit, or at an outpatient Facility.
 This includes drugs for infusion therapy, chemotherapy, Specialty Drugs, blood products, injectables, and any drug that must be administered by a Provider.
 This section applies when your Provider orders the drug and administers it to you.
-Benefits for drugs that you inject or get at a Pharmacy (i.e., self- administered drugs) are not covered under this section.
-Benefits for those drugs are described in the "Pharmacy Benefit Manager (PBM) Program" section below or in additional materials provided by CVS/Caremark, or call CVS/Caremark at the number shown under the "Resource Contacts" section of this Benefit Booklet.
+Benefits for drugs that you inject or get at a Pharmacy (i.e., self-administered drugs) are not covered under this section.
+Benefits for those drugs are described in the "Prescription Drug Benefit at a Retail or Home Delivery (Mail Order) Pharmacy" section.

+Prescription Drugs you get from a Retail or Mail Order Pharmacy are not covered by this portion of the Plan.
+Instead, refer to the "Pharmacy Benefit Manager (PBM) Program" section below or additional materials provided by CVS/Caremark, or call CVS/Caremark at the number shown under the "Resource Contacts" section of this Benefit Booklet.